sharesight/flappi/README.md

     resource :adder

-Flappi (currently) users the regular Rails routing and controller framework, so this is much as for an ordinary controller.
+Flappi (currently) uses the regular Rails routing and controller framework, so this is much as for an ordinary controller.

 (If you try the endpoint [http://localhost:3000/adder](http://localhost:3000/adder) now, you should get an error like: *'Endpoint Adders is not defined to API Builder'*)

 Now define the endpoint using the Flappi DSL.
-In **'controllers/api_definitions/adders.rb'**:
+In **'app/controllers/api_definitions/adders.rb'**:
 ```ruby
 module ApiDefinitions
   module Adders